 Establishing what has happened in a crime is often not a simple task.
-Many errors can be made, with confirmation bias and statistical reasoning errors among the well-documented sources of mistakes (cf. also Kahneman, 2011).
-Recently the number of erroneous convictions in criminal trials in the Netherlands was estimated to be in the order of five to ten percent (Derksen, 2016).
+Many errors can be made, with confirmation bias and statistical reasoning errors among the well-documented sources of mistakes (cf. also Kahneman 2011).
+Recently the number of erroneous convictions in criminal trials in the Netherlands was estimated to be in the order of 5-10% (Derksen 2016).
 As a result, there is a need for analytic tools that can help prevent mistakes.